High resolution quantum enhanced phase imaging of cells: Introduction

-A different approach, called sub-shot-noise quantum imaging (SSNQI)~\cite{Brida_2010,Samantaray_2017,Sabines_2019,RuoBerchera_2020}, surpasses the sensitivity limit in weak object transmission measurements, ideally by a factor $\sqrt{1-\tau}$~\cite{Monras_2007,Adesso_2009,Nair_2018,Losero_2018,Wang_2024}, where $0 \leq \tau \leq 1$ is the sample transmittance.
-SSNQI exploits non-classical intensity correlations between two spatially separated beams~\cite{Jakeman_1986}: one interacts with the object forming a noisy classical image, while the other serves as a quantum noise reference, which is subtracted from the object image.
+A more practical approach is provided by sub-shot-noise quantum imaging (SSNQI)~\cite{Brida_2010,Samantaray_2017,Sabines_2019,RuoBerchera_2020}, which enables sensitivity beyond the classical limit in weak object transmission measurements~\cite{Monras_2007,Adesso_2009,Nair_2018,Losero_2018,Wang_2024}.
+SSNQI exploits non-classical intensity correlations between two spatially separated beams~\cite{Jakeman_1986}: one beam interacts with the object forming a noisy classical image, while the other serves as a quantum noise reference, which is subtracted from the object image.
 Recent advances have extended SSNQI to non-interferometric quantum-enhanced phase imaging (NIQPI)~\cite{ortolano2023quantum}, where quantitative phase information is retrieved from intensity patterns using the transport-of-intensity equation (TIE)~\cite{Teague_1983,Paganin_1998,Zuo_2020}.
 A similar non-interferometric approach was recently employed for biphoton state reconstruction~\cite{dehghan2024biphoton}.

-The strength of SSNQI and NIQPI lies in their favorable operating conditions: they do not require phase stability as in interferometric techniques, operate rapidly with quasi single-shot first-order intensity measurements, and are completely scanning-free.
+The strength of SSNQI and NIQPI lies in their favorable operating conditions: they do not require phase stability as in interferometric techniques, operate rapidly with quasi-single-shot first-order intensity measurements, and are completely scanning-free.
+However, earlier demonstrations ~\cite{Brida_2010,Samantaray_2017,Sabines_2019,ortolano2023quantum} were limited by a significant trade-off between noise reduction and the lateral spatial resolution, which remains constrained by the biphoton correlation width at the object plane.

-However, earlier demonstrations were limited by a significant trade-off between noise reduction and spatial resolution.
-Specifically, strong shot-noise suppression was achieved by maximizing the collection of correlated photon pairs using detection areas larger than the photon-pair transverse spatial correlation area.
-While this optimization enhanced noise reduction, it inevitably compromised spatial resolution, effectively acting as a low-pass filter and blurring fine details.

-Here, we show that, contrary to prior assumptions, NIQPI’s resolution is not fundamentally constrained by such averaging.
-This breakthrough arises from the specific and favorable interplay between the features of SSNQI and the TIE-based reconstruction algorithm, enabling excellent quantum noise reduction while preserving fine details, with resolution virtually limited only by the numerical aperture of the imaging system.

-Importantly, we demonstrate this quantum advantage in samples containing both phase and amplitude structures, achieving noise reduction exceeding 30\%.

-Finally, we report wide-field quantum-enhanced quantitative phase imaging of thin biological samples, achieving cellular and sub-cellular resolution.
-This opens a concrete perspective for immediate application and the potential development of commercial quantum imaging prototypes.